Skip to Main Content

 The Quieter Shore: Menorca's Case for Restraint

-That peer set across Spain's islands and coastline is worth mapping.
+That comparable set across Spain's islands and coastline is worth mapping.
 On Mallorca, La Residencia, A Belmond Hotel, Mallorca and Hotel Can Ferrereta in Santanyí represent the design-sensitive, limited-key approach to Balearic luxury.
 In Ibiza, BLESS Hotel Ibiza pitches toward a louder, lifestyle-led register.
 Villa Le Blanc sits closer to the Mallorcan model: quieter in ambition, attentive to context.
 Menorca's fellow boutique contender Hotel Can Faustino operates in a similar register from a different base, anchoring the island's more intimate offering alongside Villa Le Blanc.

 Atmosphere at Sant Tomàs